+1.1.
 THE RELATIONSHIP BETWEEN CAT, GSE AND UEL

-The integrated Masters Sustainability and Adaptation programmes, comprising MSc Sustainability and Adaptation (SA); MSc Sustainability and Adaptation in the Built Environment (SABE); MSc Sustainability and Adaptation Planning (SAP); MRes Sustainability and Adaptation (MRes); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) are delivered through the collaborative partnership between CAT and the University of East London (UEL) that has been in operation since 2007.
+The integrated Masters Sustainability and Adaptation programmes, comprising of MSc Sustainability and Adaptation (SA); M.Res Sustainability and Adaptation (M.Res); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) seek to build on the current collaborative partnership between CAT and University of East London (UEL).

 The Centre for Alternative Technology (CAT), Machynlleth, Powys is an environmental charity, and these programmes are owned and managed by CAT.
 The programme content and academic standards are monitored and controlled by UEL.
-Degrees, diplomas and Certificates are awarded by UEL.
+Degrees, Diplomas, and Certificates are awarded by UEL.

-These programmes follow all the rules with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation came into operation from March 2014 and was revised and extended in December 2018.
+These programmes follow the rules and regulations with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
+Following the successful 2022 partnership review the MoC will be extended for a further 5 years.

+1.2.
 CAT & GSE: AREAS OF EXPERIENCE / EXPERTISE

 The Centre for Alternative Technology (CAT), Machynlleth, Powys, is an environmental charity and visitor centre demonstrating practical solutions for sustainability.
-CAT's activities have covered all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing since 1973, however due to the evidence emerging about the urgency of environmental change, CAT is now changing focus and striving to become a centre for teaching adaptation transformation by building on its past and embracing this new direction for the future.
+Since 1973 CAT's activities have covered all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing, however due to the evidence emerging about the urgency of environmental change, CAT is now changing focus and is striving to become a centre for teaching adaptation transformation by building on its past and embracing this new direction for the future.

 The CAT site is a unique and valuable practical demonstration centre with a range of examples of sustainable solutions such as the use of hemp and binder as a building material.
 CAT has an array of installed renewables systems.
-These include: photovoltaic displays; solar thermal; a micro-grid; demonstration off-grid systems and renewable grid-connected systems; several hydro-electric systems; a water-balanced funicular railway, an air-source heat pump; a community heat main; a display of working biomass heaters and boilers, and a range of small to medium sized wind turbines.
-CAT also has black water treatment via two reed bed systems, compost toilets as well as low-flush systems, an off-mains water supply, and an extensive organic garden that can be explored.
+These include photovoltaic displays; solar thermal; a micro-grid; demonstration off-grid systems and renewable grid-connected systems; several hydro-electric systems; a water-balanced funicular railway, an air-source heat pump; a community heat main; a display of working biomass heaters and boilers, and a range of small to medium sized wind turbines.
+CAT also has black water treatment via two reed bed systems, compost toilets as well as low-flush systems, an off-mains water supply, and an extensive organic garden that can be explored by visitors.